eclipse-sumo/sumo/docs/web/docs/Simulation/Shapes.md

 # Definitions

 The geometrical objects (POIs, polygons) are stored one by one into an "additional file".
-Currently, the root element may arbitary.
+Currently, the root element may arbitrary.

 ## Polygon Definitions